 We believe in low-stress summers, so please keep it simple when you update the online log–don’t worry about entering points on any specific day, just get the total number of points posted in the easiest way possible so we can give you your prizes.

-Visit the Summer Reading table to receive your prize vouchers, to get help entering the hours on the online log.
+Visit the Summer Reading table to receive your Book Bucks or Book Nook Vouchers.
+Our teen volunteers may also be able to help you enter your points into the online log.

 What you’ll win